mascaldotfr/CoRT/warstatus/stats/README.md

 need the `python3-sqlite3` (or whatever it is called) package.
 You don't have any extra step to perform, as `../warstatus.py` will do the necessary to make it work.

+Using the brotli or gzip compression in your web server is recommended, especially for `events.json` which weights 500K uncompressed but only a few kilobytes with brotli's level 4 compression.

 The "API endpoint" URL is: https://hail.thebus.top/cortdata/warstatus/stats/statistics.json The full database is publicly available at: https://hail.thebus.top/cortdata/warstatus/stats/events.sqlite